-Section 116.
+Section 117.
 Routes 141 and 48.
-The Department is requested to refrain from issuing any permit, authorization or approval for use of any new, additional, revised or modified entrances for New Castle County Tax Parcel Numbers 07-032.20-003, 07-032.20-048 through and including 07-032.20-055, 07-032.20-057 and 07-032.30-072 onto or from Route 141 or Route 48, until such time as the Department obtains, reviews and comments upon a traffic operations analysis for the area, which among other elements addresses (1) the predicted levels of service on intersections, roadways or the Tyler McConnell Bridge affected by the proposed development of these parcels, and (2) the roadway improvements necessary to accommodate the development of these parcels, based upon the exploratory development plans submitted to the New Castle County Department of Land Use by the developer, as required by the County's Unified Development Code.
-To the extent that any submission of proposed development plans is substantially different than the original exploratory development plans submitted to the County, the Department is further requested to assess the impact of the new submission's traffic generation upon the local transportation network.
+The Department is requested to refrain from issuing any permit, authorization or approval for use of any new, additional, revised or modified entrances for New Castle County Tax Parcel Numbers 07-032.20-003, 07-032.20-048 through and including 07-032.20-055, 07-032.20-057 and 07-032.30-072 onto or from Route 141 or Route 48, until such time as the Department obtains, reviews and comments upon a traffic operations analysis for the area, which among other elements addresses (1) the predicted levels of service on intersections, roadways or the Tyler McConnell Bridge affected by the proposed development of these parcels, and (2) the roadway improvements necessary to accommodate the development of these parcels, based upon the exploratory development plans submitted to the New Castle County Department of Land Use by the development plans is substantially different than the original exploratory development plans submitted to the County, the Department is further requested to assess the impact of the new submission's traffic generation upon the local transportation network.

 The scope of the assessment shall be at the reasonable discretion of the Department.

-Section 117.
-Red Light Safety Enforcement. (a) The program shall continue to use recognized safety and accident criteria in determining whether and where to add any new enforcement locations to this program., and in any event shall continue to confirm that any such new locations are not objected to by the incumbent state senator and representative for the districts in which such locations are proposed.
+Section 118.
+Red Light Safety Enforcement. (a) The program shall continue to use recognized safety and accident criteria in determining whether and where to add any new enforcement locations to this program. and in any event shall continue to confirm that any such new locations are not objected to by the incumbent state senator and representative for the districts in which such locations are proposed.
 Prior to any new locations, the incumbent state senator and representative for the districts in which such locations are proposed, shall be notified prior to installation.